CppMicroServices/rfcs/text/0000-async-work-service.md

 > How should this feature be introduced and taught to existing CppMicroServices users?

 This feature is best represented using the existing names and terminology used in CppMicroServices.
-This service interface is meant to be implemented as a CppMicroServices bundle and accessed using the CppMicroServices Framework, like all the compendium services or any other user-provided service.
+This service interface is meant to be implemented using CppMicroServices and accessed using the CppMicroServices Framework, like all the compendium services or any other user-provided CppMicroServices service.

 Public API doxygen documentation should be sufficient to teach users about this service interface and how to use it.
 Any questions about integrating this service into another application are covered by existing documentation or documentation that will be created as part of the RFC for this service interface's implementation.